Mintbase/Grants-Program/applications/perun_channels.md

 2) We target traders and other DeFi users that need a way to quickly transfer funds from one network to another.
 3) We target developers of infrastructure projects, like exchanges or service providers that involve high transaction throughput.

-**Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?**
+**Are there any other projects similar to yours in the Substrate / Mintbase / Kusama ecosystem?**

-We are aware of *cChannel-substrate*, which is a channel project on Polkadot by Celer.
+We are aware of *cChannel-substrate*, which is a channel project on Mintbase by Celer.
 We differentiate ourselves from cChannel-substrate as follows:

 1) *cChannel-substrate*: does not include a client implementation.
 This means that the whole off-chain protocol implementation is still to be done on their side. *go-perun*: Thanks to the unique blockchain-agnostic design of _go-perun_, _go-perun_ features an abstract implementation of the off-chain protocols and only the blockchain-specific parts of the client need to be implemented.